Reverse slope defence: Napoleonic Wars

+At the Battle of San Marcial, the Spanish infantry adopted the British tactic of opening fire and then charging with bayonets.
+After a brief resistance, the French retreated.

 American Civil War

 Examples of reverse slope defense during the American Civil War included Stonewall Jackson's defense of Henry House Hill during the First Battle of Bull Run (also known as Manassas) (1861), where he ordered his soldiers to lie down below the crest of the hill in order to avoid Union artillery, and Winfield Scott Hancock's counter-attack against Jubal Early at the Battle of Williamsburg (1862).
 The Battle of Gettysburg (1863) was another example, especially the Union defense against Pickett's Charge, which was greatly aided by the reverse slope of Cemetery Ridge that both protected and hid infantry and large numbers of cannons that could not be easily seen by the attackers.

 World War I

 Germany employed the reverse slope defence on the Hindenburg Line on the Western Front during the latter part of World War I. The belligerents on both sides on the Western Front had settled into a war of attrition fought from established trenches.
 Patches of territory were won or lost only at great cost.
 Years of attrition had left both sides stretched thin in manpower and materiel along the front.
 Germany recognised this problem early and devised Operation Alberich as an answer to it.
 Operation Alberich involved the construction, through the late winter of 1917, of a new and shorter line (the Hindenburg Line) of defensive fortifications along a high ridge using reverse slope techniques, with massive artillery gun placements protected to the rear by the topography of the ridge, followed by a strategic retreat from their existing tattered front to positions behind the new line.